chef/knife-azure/README.md

                 --azure-service-location 'West US'
                 --azure-source-image 'source-image-name'
                 --ssh-user 'jetstream'
-                --ssh-password 'jetstream@123'
+                --identity-file '~/.ssh/myazure_rsa'

+Note that the --identity-file option, which enables specification of a private key authorized to communicate securely with the created server during the bootstrap process, will also configure the user specified by --ssh-user with the public key that corresponds to the private key specified by --identity-file.
+This configuration persists even after the create subcommand has completed successfully, so that the key specified with --identity-file can be used with ssh clients for subsequent access to the server as the user specified by --ssh-user.

-As mentioned, you can set these options from knife.rb.
+You can set these options from knife.rb.
 A typical knife.rb is shown below:

     knife[:azure_publish_settings_file] = '/path/to/your/cert.publishsettingsfile'